 In many projects, going out too fast can lead you to waste time planning your endgame before you make your opening move.

-Lesson: Being prepared is a great thing (just ask any boy scout), but being ready too far in advance can result in a lot of wasted energy on something that may not happen, or that may not happen in a way remotely close to how you think it will go.
+Lesson: Being prepared is a great thing, but working too far in advance can result in a lot of wasted energy on something that may not happen, or that may not happen in a way remotely close to how you think it will go.

 Setting out the best, coolest goal ever is great.
 The big goal looks sexy sitting there on your bucket list.